Oct 24, 2021 | Blog and other Dialogue, Moments that Define

 “Creative work is not a selfish act or a bid for attention on the part of the actor.
 It’s a gift to the world and every being in it.
 Don’t cheat us of your contribution.
 Give us what you’ve got.”

-Steven Pressfield, The War of Art: Winning the Inner Creative Battle
+― Steven Pressfield, The War of Art: Winning the Inner Creative Battle

 Although writing starts solitary, it comes to life when we share.
 It takes courage to share, because when we do, we give a piece of ourselves.
 Exposing our innermost thoughts and ideas makes us vulnerable.
 Yet, that’s when the magic happens—sharing our stories creates deeper understanding, connections, and community.
-It gives voice to our inner feelings and assures us that were not alone.
+It gives voice to our inner feelings and assures us that we’re not alone.

 The first step to sharing your writing might be to give your work to a friend or take a writing class.
 You may be surprised to learn that there are fellow writers all around you.
 Writers can be found at the local library, workshops, and writing retreats.
 The four of us, Jennifer, Rosa, Rieko, and Holly, were connected by our children’s elementary school and reconnected at the Palos Verdes Library District’s Writing Month program.
 When we discovered we were all writing, we formed a writing group, the Write Circle, and were surprised with unexpected gifts.